salrashid123/gcp_error_handler/README.md

   --scope=projects/fabled-ray-104117
 ```

->> TODO: i'm not sure how to do this...the following works but is pretty ineffecient
+>> TODO: i'm not sure how to do this...the following works but is pretty inefficient

 ```csharp
             try